dat-ecosystem-archive/DEPs/proposals/0000-hyperdb.md

-The basic key/value semantics of hyperdb (as discussed in this DEP, not considering multi-writer changes) are not known to introduce new privacy issues when compared with, eg, storing binary values at key-like paths using the current ("legacy") hyperdrive system.
+The basic key/value semantics of hyperdb (as discussed in this DEP, not considering multi-writer changes) are not known to introduce new privacy issues when compared with, e.g., storing binary values at key-like paths using the current ("legacy") hyperdrive system.

 A malicious writer could cause trouble for readers, even readers who do not